Carleton Ravens football: Panda Game

 In 1955, Bryan McNulty, a University of Ottawa student and associate editor for the Fulcrum, decided to promote the rivalry between his school and Carleton University.
 He asked a local jeweller, Jack Snow, to donate a stuffed panda that would be named "Pedro" to be used as a Gee-Gee mascot (as they had not adopted the Gee-Gee horse mascot yet).
 McNulty later convinced Snow to display the panda in his front window and then organized the first "Pandanapping", a ritual in which Pedro would be stolen from each campus in various ways.
 "Pandanapping" would progress over the years to the point where major vandalism was involved and almost jeopardized the game's future.

 In a short matter of time, both Pedro and the Panda Game itself became national icons.
 In 1958, after a 25-0 Gee-Gee victory, Pedro went on a world tour.
-He made visits to McGill University in Montréal, Dalhousie University in Halifax, the University of Western Ontario in London, Ontario, the University of British Columbia in Vancouver, UCLA in Los Angeles, and Alabama State University in Montgomery.
+He made visits to McGill University in Montreal, Dalhousie University in Halifax, the University of Western Ontario in London, Ontario, the University of British Columbia in Vancouver, UCLA in Los Angeles, and Alabama State University in Montgomery.
 It is said that Pedro was even sent to Peru, Mexico and Europe.

 The game quickly became the most well-known football game in Canada behind the Grey Cup and the Vanier Cup.
 The attendance at the Panda Game often was higher than that of the Vanier Cup that same season.

 In 1998, it was decided that Carleton University would be cancelling their football program at the end of the season after numerous years of sustained losses.
 This decision rendered the Panda Game tradition dead and left the Gee-Gees as the lone collegiate football team in the city for the first time in 53 years.

 In 2013, the Panda Game returned to a great success.
 Approximately 4,000 fans packed into the brand-new Gee-Gees Field, the game resulted in the Gee-Gees getting their hands on a Pedro trophy after a dominant 35-10 win.

 In 2014 the game moved back to Lansdowne, being played for the first time at TD Place.

 In 2016, the Panda Game was nationally televised and had a game day attendance of 23,329 fans at the sold out TD Place, which is the highest attendance total in modern history to watch a regular season U Sports football game.